pawelblaszczyk5/effect-workflow-cluster-playground/readme.md

 # Running locally

-(you will need to change some values in code - it's adjusted for Fly.io now)
+The code currently it's adjusted for Fly.io - but there's a patch for running it locally `localhost.patch`

 Run database: